-Objective: To work with NHDOT and the T2 Center to collect data in road surface condition data in common formats and with consistent attributes using the SADES format and process to build community RSMS [Road Surface Management Systems].
+Objective: To work with NHDOT, NHDES, other MPOs and other agencies to collect data in common formats and with consistent attributes.
+To date, this has encompassed the collection and analysis of road surface condition data [Road Surface Management Systems (RSMS)] on municipal roadways, and stream crossings on municipal and state roadways.

-1. SADES Road Surface Management Systems: Activities and staff time devoted to the development and maintenance of road surface condition data for communities, identification of priorities for repair and strategies to best facilitate improvements, general cost estimates, and planning for future maintenance needs.
+1. Community Road Surface Management Systems: Activities and staff time devoted to the development and maintenance of road surface condition data for communities, identification of priorities for repair and strategies to best facilitate improvements, general cost estimates, and planning for future maintenance needs.
 Includes development of improvement and maintenance plans.
 Efforts will use the SADES data collection system and process.